 Interestingly, the impact of falling interest rates is more nuanced than the effect of lower mortality rates.
-For example, using current “market” interest rates actually produces lower spousal survivor benefits than the higher interest rates used in many corporate Defined Benefit Plans.
+For example, using lower interest rates actually produces lower spousal survivor benefits than higher interest rates.
 Thus, when it comes to spousal survivor benefits, the impact of reflecting longer life expectancy is offset to some degree by the effect of reflecting lower interest rates.

 Yes, updating the Plan’s mortality table and interest rate to a “current” basis impacts Plan participants differently.
 For example, relative to the original basis, such an update may increase spousal survivor benefits for some participants and reduce benefits for other participants because of the differences in age and/or the form of payment selected.

 The impact on early retirement benefits of using interest rates that are higher than “current” rates, on the other hand, actually compounds, rather than mitigates, the impact of using an older mortality table.
 With no offsetting effect, higher interest and mortality rates in combination can result in a significantly lower early retirement benefit than if a more “current” basis was used.
 As you may expect, the impact on late retirement benefits also is multiplied but in a way that is favorable to the participant (i.e., a higher benefit than if a more “current” basis was used).